Sailing on the Tide

 Autumn Series

 At the end of the season there are trophies for overall winner, the winner of each series, best youth and best new racer.
-However it is taking part and socialising with other member rather than winning that matters.
-Subject to demand our clubhouse bar will be open after some of the races.
+However it is about taking part and socialising with other member rather than winning that matters.
+If you are new racing getting round the course itself can be an achievement

 Dinghy Cruising